-Smart phones
+- Smart phones and Smart watches

-- o PK-2nd: please leave devices at home - o 3rd through 8th grade: All phones will be collected.
+- o PK-2nd: please leave devices at home

+- o 3rd through 8th grade: All phones and watches will be collected.
 If a student is found using a device during the day, it will be turned into the school office.
-Parents will be required to pick up the device at the end of the day.
+Parents will be required to pick up the device at the end of the day from Administration.